Updated biweekly · Independent · Carsmenskii is not paid by manufacturers Want help using these? See matchmaking →

 • New Brunswick: Plug-In NB rebate program.
 PEI: Provincial EV rebate program.
 Newfoundland: Provincial EV rebate program.
 Verify current eligibility and rebate amounts at each provincial site.

-• Ontario / Alberta / Saskatchewan / Manitoba / Quebec / Territories: No provincial EV purchase rebate active.
+• Ontario / Alberta / Saskatchewan / Manitoba / Territories: No provincial EV purchase rebate active.

 • The honest take: Canadian EV-rebate programs change quickly.
 EVAP is the current federal vehicle rebate; ZEVIP handles the charger side.
-Always confirm both at the official program pages before signing — eligibility caps and rebate amounts can shift without much warning.
+Quebec's Roulez vert sunsets December 2026.
+Always confirm at the official program pages before signing — eligibility caps and rebate amounts can shift without much warning.

 TeslaDirect